Soukaina A., PhD

 What are the biggest challenges or opportunities in your field right now?

-The biggest opportunity in my field is leveraging AI and computational tools to advance cancer research, improve drug discovery, and predict treatment responses.
-The challenge lies in standing out in a crowded field and translating these findings into real clinical impact across diverse cancers and other diseases like neurological disorders.
+The biggest opportunity in my field is leveraging AI and computational tools to advance cancer and rare diseases research, improve drug discovery, and predict treatment responses.
+The challenge lies in standing out in a crowded field and translating these findings into real clinical impact across diverse cancers and other diseases such as rare diseases.

 Q